Car buyers’ guide 101: Applying for a car loan in Singapore

 - Additional fees attached to typical car loan packages include a processing/admin fee of about S$200, which could be waived by your bank if the car loan amount is more than S$20,000.
 Tip: DBS does not charge an admin fee.

-- If you decide to redeem your car loan before the tenure is up, you will be charged an early settlement fee, which could amount to at least 1% of the outstanding loan.
+- If you decide to redeem your car loan before the tenure is up, you will be charged an early settlement fee, which could amount to at least 1% of the original loan amount.
 Tagged to this is the unpaid interest fee, which is an additional penalty for your early loan repayment, about 20% of the unpaid interest.

 - So it’s best to do this only if you’ve decided to sell your car or have some other compelling reason.